CNBC Transcript: Mubadala CEO, Khaldoon Al Mubarak

 Khaldoon Al Mubarak: It's a very exciting time for Mubadala.
 Last year, or this year 2017, was a big year for us.
 We completed the merger between Mubadala Development Company and IPIC.
 This is the largest merger ever done in the United Arab Emirates, one of the largest probably in the Middle East and Africa.
 And it was it was a smooth merger.
 I think I've been involved in many over the last couple of years, but this particular merger, I think worked out extremely well.
 We have a new company Mubadala Investment Company.
 We've had a great year, the merger was smooth, and I'm very excited about the future.

-HG: When we talk about what Mubadala's plans are for the future, a lot of emphasis is on technology; $15 billion with Masa Son, the question is of course, is past performance really the indicator of future gains?
+HG: When we talk about what Mubadala's plans are for the future, a lot of emphasis is on technology; $15bn with Masa Son, the question is of course, is past performance really the indicator of future gains?

 HG: But there are concerns, of course, that valuations are really getting a bit ahead of themselves.
 How worried are you about that?
 Is it really the time to invest in tech?